maddison-wells/DCCGame/README.md

 ```

 Carl’s sprite is set up in rows for each movement direction, with 8 frames per row.
 The `setAnimationFrame()` function picks the correct frame based on the current frame index `(currentFrame)` and row.
 Using `timeAccumulator` and `frameDelay`, the animation cycles through the frames at a controlled speed, while the sprite moves across the screen when a movement key is pressed, creating smooth walking animation.

+Now, that is sorted, I want to work on my `tileSheet`.
+I feel this is a task for in front of the TV, beacuse I know im about to be super indecisive.
+I'm going to make layers:

+1. Floor Layer

+2. Wall/Collision Layer

+3. Decoration Layer (Non-Collidable) - carpets, flowers etc.

+4. Interactable/Overhead Layer

+5. Trigger Layer - Contains invisible tiles used to trigger events (teleports, cutscenes, item pickups).

 <h2>23rd August 2025</h2>